Jacklyn H. Lucas: World War II

-He was next assigned to the Marine barracks at Naval Air Station Jacksonville, Florida.
+Lucas was next assigned to the Marine barracks at Naval Air Station Jacksonville, Florida.
 In June 1943, he was transferred to the 21st Replacement Battalion at Marine Corps Air Station New River, North Carolina, and one month later he went to the 25th Replacement Battalion, and successfully completed schooling at Camp Lejeune, North Carolina, which qualified him as a heavy machine gun crewman.
 He was sent by train to San Diego with his unit.
 He left the continental United States on November 4, 1943, and the following month he joined the 6th Base Depot of the V Amphibious Corps at Pearl Harbor, Hawaii.
 On January 29, 1944, he was promoted to private first class.

 On January 10, 1945, according to statements he made to his comrades, Lucas walked out of camp to join a combat organization wearing a khaki uniform and carrying his dungarees and field shoes in a roll under his arm.
 He was declared UA (Unauthorized Absence) when he failed to return that night.
 He stowed away on board the USS Deuel, which was transporting the 1st Battalion, 26th Marines of the 5th Marine Division to Iwo Jima.
 On February 8, the day before he would have been placed on the Marine Corps "deserter list", he turned himself in to Marine Captain Robert Dunlap, commanding officer of C Company.
-He was taken by Dunlap to the battalion's commanding officer, Lieutenant Colonel Daniel C. Pollock, who assigned him to Dunlap's rifle company as a rifleman.
-His punishment for going UA was an administrative reduction in rank to private.
+He was taken by Dunlap to the battalion's commanding officer, Lieutenant Colonel Daniel C. Pollock, who assigned him to Dunlap's rifle company as a rifleman; his punishment for going UA was an administrative reduction in rank to private.
 On February 14, Lucas had his 17th birthday while at sea, five days before the invasion of Iwo Jima began.